This post may contain affiliate links. Please read my disclosure for more information.

 This easy homemade spiced pear cake has a moist, tender crumb and is filled with warm fall flavors and fresh pear slices in every bite.
 It’s the perfect simple one-layer cake to kick off your fall baking!

-If you haven’t noticed, I’m a big fan of pears.
+If you haven't noticed, I'm a big fan of pears.
 Every August, I eagerly await the start of pear harvest.
-It’s my favorite time of year.
-The girls and I go down to the orchard to “help” with the harvest.
+It's my favorite time of year.
+The girls and I go down to the orchard to "help" with the harvest.
 The girls spend time with their grandpa and dad unloading pear bins and loading pear trucks while I pick unreasonable amounts of pears to take home.
-I love that harvest is a family affair, even if I’m only providing goodies for the harvest crew.
+I love that harvest is a family affair, even if I only provide goodies for the harvest crew.

 If you love baking with pears as much as I do, be sure to check out my Salted Caramel Pear Pie, Spiced Pear Waffles and Pear Pecan Muffins with Oat Pecan Crumble.